 Implementation Guidance 14.5: In support of improved usability, the Working Group suggests integrating systems to the extent possible and simplifying login management.
 Specifically, if the use of multiple systems are required, the Working Group encourages enabling users to access different systems using a single login and, as recommended in the Program Implementation Review Report (Recommendation 1.1.b), “Implement a system that would allow applicants the flexibility to associate as many applications as desired to a single user account.”

 Implementation Guidance 14.6: In support of improved usability, the Working Group suggests that specific data entry fields in applicant-facing systems should accept both ASCII and non-ASCII characters.
 Although the Working Group recognizes that English is the authoritative language for the New gTLD Program, there are a number of fields including the applied-for string, applicant’s name, and contact information (including email addresses) that should be collected and displayed in their native language / script.
+In addition, systems should accept standard nomenclature and terminology for services being proposed by the applicant, including associated characters.

 Implementation Guidance 14.7: The Working Group suggests a number of feature enhancements to support an improved user experience.
 Specifically, the Working Group suggests the following capabilities for applicant-facing systems: